alfrix/docs/docs/docguide/core_template.md

 // Fill in the (Core name) and the FPS, sample rate, aspect ratio info.

-### Rumble support
-// Optional section.
-// This section is for cores that have rumble support

-Rumble only works in the (Core name) core when

-// Fill in the (Core name).

-- The content being ran has rumble support.
-- The joypad input driver being used has rumble support. (e.g. Xinput)
-- The joypad device being used has rumble support.

-// Explain how to activate rumble.

 ### Usage
 //Optional section.
 // Explain how to use the core if further explaination is needed.